-Did you know that you can optimize images for SEO?
-That means you can use your images to improve your search engine ranking.
+Did you know that you can optimize your images for SEO?
+That means you can use your images to help improve your search engine ranking.
 Unfortunately, a lot of bloggers aren’t aware of this, and are missing out on getting free traffic to their blog.

 So what exactly is SEO?
 SEO stands for search engine optimization.
 SEO is the process of optimizing your content so that you get organic traffic to your blog from search engines like Google and Yahoo.

 I know SEO can be confusing at times.